Wilfred/trifle/docs/Variables-Set.md

 The macro `set!` evaluates VALUE and assigns the result to SYMBOL in the current scope. `set!` always returns `null`.

+`set!` raises an error if SYMBOL is not a symbol.

 Examples:

     > (set! bananas 5)